What will the curriculum look like for my child at Oasis Bank Leaze?

 We have chosen units of study that we think are vital for children to experience to ensure that they are ready of the next stage of their education and for fulling their part in our modern world.
 We have not shied away from difficult topics where we believe they are of intrinsic importance.

 We strive to link every aspect of study to the key text and learning focus of each unit.
 However, sometimes subjects stand alone or require particular expert focus.
 For this reason, RE, Music, MFL and PE sit aside from our topic based approach- although often the topic is incorporated in some way.

 Our PE curriculum is led by experts: we use Shine Sports – Bristol to drive our PE curriculum.
 Experts provide structure sessions across a range of sports and the presence of the class teacher – developing the skill-set of staff whilst also providing high-quality physical experiences for our pupils.
 We believe in the power of competitive sport and give all pupils the opportunity to compete against others by the time they complete Year 6.

 We know music is important for the soul as well as the mind- our children love to sing and play musical instruments.
 We have an expert music company based in Bristol called Preludes to supplement our music curriculum.
-We are passionate that every child gets the opportunity to learn a musical instrument during their time at Bank Leaze as well as learning to read musical notation- we love hearing these musical opportunities every Tuesday at Oasis Bank Leaze. curriculum overview map is available here for Years 1 to 6.
+We are passionate that every child gets the opportunity to learn a musical instrument during their time at Bank Leaze as well as learning to read musical notation- we love hearing these musical opportunities every Tuesday at Oasis Bank Leaze. curriculum overview map is available here for EYFS to Year 6.